Myanmar civil war (2021–present): Mon and Karenni resistance

 Karenni resistance continued with Operation 1111 aiming to capture Kayah State and its capital Loikaw.
-On 12 January, joint Karenni forces captured Pekon in neighboring Shan State.
-On 29 January, the Karenni Nationalities Defence Force (KNDF) captured the town of Mawchi.
-On 14 February, combined forces of the Karenni Army (KA) and KNDF captured the town of Shadaw after almost a month-long battle, marking the second township to be completely captured in the state.
-Karenni forces captured Hpasawng and most of Hpasawng Township on 14 March.
-In a joint statement on 23 March, the KNDF and allies announced that they were in control of nearly 90% of Kayah State, having captured 65 junta positions throughout the state, and six out of nine towns in Kayah (Note: Mese (captured in June 2023), Demoso, Ywarthit, Shadaw, Mawchi, Nan Mae Khon.) (excluding Moebye in Southern Shan State).
+In January, they captured Pekon in neighboring Shan State.
+In February, they captured Shadaw after a month-long battle.
+By 23 March, the Karenni announced that they had captured 65 junta positions, controlled six out of nine towns in Kayah (Note: Mese (captured in June 2023), Demoso, Ywarthit, Shadaw, Mawchi, Nan Mae Khon.) and were in control of nearly 90% of Kayah State.